- 1 How Much is an Amputation Worth in New York?

 People suffering an amputation injury with a prosthesis experience many complications and side effects from medical treatments and prescription drugs including:

 - Phantom pain (when the brain continues to send signals to the amputated limb)

 - Chronic Neuroma (pain/ tenderness at amputation area)

 - Poor wound healing

-- Reflex Sympathetic Dystrophy Syndrome (RSD) or Complex Regional Pain Syndrome (CRPS) which is a chronic neurological pain condition with continuous, intense pain out of proportion to the severity of the injury, which gets worse rather than better over time.
-It can cause severe burning pain, pathological changes to bone and skin, excessive sweating, tissue swelling and extreme sensitivity to touch.
+- Reflex Sympathetic Dystrophy Syndrome (RSD) or Complex Regional Pain Syndrome (CRPS) is a chronic neurological pain condition with continuous, intense pain out of proportion to the severity of the injury, which gets worse rather than better over time.
+It can cause severe burning pain, pathological changes to bone and skin, excessive sweating, tissue swelling, and extreme sensitivity to touch.

-Accidents Usually Causing an Amputation
+Accidents That Cause an Amputation